iluvjava/Maths/AMATH 501/Vector Calculus/Polar Coordinates.md

 Here we are going to discuss something about the polar coordinates ans what happen when we try to do calculus on it.

-The polar coordinate system is one of the [[Ortho Curvilinears Coord]], and hence it follows rules from there.
+The polar coordinate system is one of the [[Ortho Curvillinears Coord]], and hence it follows rules from there.

 ---